Explains how to apply to work in social care in Wales if you are not a UK citizen.

 Modern slavery awareness

 Modern slavery is the illegal exploitation of people for personal or commercial gain.
-Overseas workers, refugees and other displaced people are especially vulnerable.
+International workers, refugees and other displaced people are especially vulnerable.
 There have been recent cases of modern slavery in the social care sector in Wales.
 It is important to be aware of the signs.
 Victims of modern slavery can be any age, gender, nationality, or ethnicity.

 UK law protects your rights as a worker, and entitle you to: